 In 2009, Simpson, alongside Olympic and World Pairs Figure Skating Champion, Jamie Salé, was crowned the champion of CBC's Battle of the Blades.

-Born in London, Ontario, Simpson has three children and resides in Edmonton.
+Born in London, Ontario, Simpson has four children and resides in Edmonton.